astriaai/astria-docs/docs/features/multiperson.md

 The prompt is divided by the `BREAK` keyword such as:
 * 1st **base prompt** used to generate the background and scene.
 * 2nd **common prompt** that's concatenated to each person prompt and the base prompt to avoid repetition.
-* 3+ each person and its LoRA reference.
+* 3+ each person and its LoRA syntax reference (even for checkpoint)

 Example prompt for multi-person inference